kentlizardo/kentlizardo.github.io/_tabs/about.md

 > ***What did you enjoy working with the most?***
 >
-> My favorites were **Go** and **Typescript**.
-The focus on explicit semantics along with the dev environment in those languages made the experience of working with them really smooth.
+> My personal favorites were **Go** and **Typescript**.
+The focus on explicit semantics along with the dev environment made the experience of working with them really smooth.
 I wish I could use TS's type system in game engines like Godot or Unity.
-In the future, I'd also like to learn more about **F#** or functional programming.
+In the future, I'd also like to learn more about **F#** or functional programming in general.
 {: .prompt-tip }

 # How to contact you?

 For business or professional reasons, please reach out through [**LinkedIn**](https://www.linkedin.com/in/kentbrianlizardo) or the email below.
 If you have my number from a provided resume, you may contact me through that as well.

 For any other reasons, you can [email me](mailto:contact@kentmakes.games) at `contact@kentmakes.games`.
-It may take me a while to answer so be patient with me.
+It may take me a while to answer, so be patient with me.

 # Q&A

 ## What are your interests?
 - Video games as both art and software.
+The topics mentioned below are ones I am always interested in researching and implementing.
 	- Graphics and VFX programming.
 	- Procedural generation.
 	- User experience and accessibility.
 - TTRPGs.
 I've only played and dmed D&D 5E but want to try Call of Cthulhu and Pathfinder 2E.
   - Making character concepts and art.
   - Worldbuilding.
 I've experimented with using GIS Tools like leaflet and mapbox for making homebrew worlds come to life.
 - Digital art.
-Mostly experienced with pixel art.
+However, I am more experienced with pixel art.
 - Software development (as a hobby).
-I'm always looking to improve and learn more about conventions, best practices, and techniques so that I can use them in my own workflows and processes.
+I'm always trying to improve and learn more about conventions, best practices, and techniques so that I can use them in my own workflows and processes.

 ## What's your setup for ___?

 **Development**

 For most software engineering projects, I use **VS Code**.
-In C#/.NET, **Jetbrains Rider** has really grown onto me, but I have worked much longer with **Visual Studio**.
+For C#/.NET specifically, **Jetbrains Rider** has really grown onto me, but I have worked much longer with **Visual Studio**.

 For version control, I use mainly **Git** & **Git Bash**.